What Is Fuchs’ Corneal Dystrophy?

 If you have this condition, you were born with it, but you probably won’t have symptoms until your 30s or 40s.
 For most people, problems don’t appear until they’re 50 or older.
 Fuchs’ has two major stages, each with different symptoms.

 Stage 1: Your vision is hazy in the morning but clears up as the day goes on.
 That’s because the fluids in your cornea build up while you sleep, then dry out while you’re awake.

 Stage 2: Your vision stays blurry for several hours or doesn’t clear up at all.
 Blisters can form on your cornea.
 They might break open and cause eye pain.
 In the last stages, scars on your cornea can lead to major vision loss.

 The feel of sand or grit in your eyes

 When you have Fuchs’ corneal dystrophy, symptoms get worse gradually.
 Talk to your eye doctor if you notice any symptoms.
 If symptoms come on suddenly, get checked out right away.
 It’s probably something else that may need urgent treatment.

 The innermost layer of your cornea, called the endothelium, removes fluids from the cornea to keep it clear.
 If you have Fuchs’, those cells start to die off.
 Fluid levels rise, and your cornea swells.
 Over time, your vision will get cloudy or hazy.

 Doctors have found these risk factors:

-Your doctor may first notice the disease during a routine eye exam when she uses a special microscope called a slit lamp.
-This allows her to see the innermost layer of your cornea.
-She may also see small bumps on your cornea that are a telltale sign of Fuchs’.
+Your doctor may first notice the disease during a routine eye exam when they use a special microscope called a slit lamp.
+This allows them to see the innermost layer of your cornea.
+They may also see small bumps on your cornea that are a telltale sign of Fuchs’.